fastly/fastly-exporter/README.md

 ### Service discovery

 Per-service metrics are available via `/metrics?target=<service ID>`.
-Available services are enumerated as targets via the `/sd` endpoint, which is compatible with the [generic HTTP service discovery][httpsd] feature of Prometheus.
+Available services are enumerated as targets on the `/sd` endpoint, which is compatible with the [generic HTTP service discovery][httpsd] feature of Prometheus.
 An example Prometheus scrape config for the Fastly exporter follows.